Friendship and Two Epics

 Helen is the next woman who is very similar to Brisies.
 She was taken from her husband, Menelaus, by Paris, and married by him in Troy.
 Helen has nothing to say about this?
 The reader is never presented with the true thoughts of Helen — what does she feel toward Menelaus?
 She considers herself a “shameless creature” made for the whims of man.
 What happens to Helen or Brisies (the former will make an appearance in the Odyssey)?
 More important is the death of Hector — the wrath of Achilles.

-Women are brainless oxen, it seems, in the world of the Greeks, but a little more in Gilgamesh’s world; yet both bring pain and death to the manly heroes, presenting an archetype that has haunted western thought since.
+Most women are brainless oxen, it seems, in the world of the Greeks, and little more in Gilgamesh’s; yet both bring pain and death to the heroes, presenting an archetype that has haunted western thought since.

 - Originally published on October 20, 1997.